veggiemonk/awesome-docker/README.md

 * [Docker plugin for Jenkins](https://github.com/jenkinsci/docker-plugin/) - The aim of the docker plugin is to be able to use a docker host to dynamically provision a slave, run a single build, then tear-down that slave.
 * [Captain](https://github.com/harbur/captain) - Convert your Git workflow to Docker containers ready for Continuous Delivery.

+## Deployment
+* [Last.Backend](http://lastbackend.com) - Last.Backend platform is designed for automatization of all routine work with the server and deployment of applications in one click using the visual interface.

 ## Hosting for repositories (registries)
 Securely store your Docker images.
 * [Docker Hub](https://hub.docker.com/) (provided by Docker Inc.)